Healthy Start to the Day at Saint Paul’s

 “Research has shown that a successful breakfast club can have a positive impact on attendance and improve concentration levels,” explained Mrs Joanne Walters, Head of Food Technology at Saint Paul’s.
 “They can see at the club how healthy foods can be used to make enjoyable meals and snacks.”
 Mrs Walters added “The Breakfast Club also helps to develop healthy eating habits in childhood which, it is now widely accepted, positively influence adult eating patterns.
 "A good healthy breakfast provides the best possible start to the day!”

-“The club is proving popular with our pupils,” commented Sarah Williams, Deputy Headteacher.
+“The club is proving popular with our pupils,” commented Alex Hren, Headteacher.
 “Such provision helps busy parents juggle their roles and provides a safe, secure and stable environment for their children.
 We are delighted with the enthusiasm which our pupils have shown.”
 “It also has a positive impact on the children’s manners, social skills, attendance, concentration, motivation and classroom performance.”

 As part of our healthy eating initiative, we have recently extended the breakfast club provision for our pupils.